oracle2b/vid2gif/README.md

 An improved version of Lorenzo Carbonell's python script for converting video chucks to GIFs

-Requires: python2.x, mplayer
+Requires: python2.x, mplayer, ffmpeg, mogrify, gifsicle, calc and coreutils

-TODO: improve GIF quality (will require more tools and add dependancies) by NOT using mplayer to generate the GIF.
+TODO: improve the preview's accuracy by piping ffmpeg into mplayer instead of using mplayer.